Poots enters

 allows me, who taught me to internalize to such a great extent?

-who decided that i would be such a private person?it's just me, and the seventies, sometimes.
+who decided that i would be such a private person?

 it was no one's right to leave this music behind,